cotoaga/khaos-researcher/README.md

 ## License

-MIT License - Built by the KHAOS Fellowship
+Built by the KHAOS Fellowship - All rights reserved